Most writers are well-aware that a main character needs a shortcoming. Christopher Vogler and other high profile story gurus often talk about a lack:

 Every Main Character Needs…

 - A MORAL WEAKNESS: How does this character treat others badly?
-(Lacking empathy, overbearing, two-faced, greedy, lying, selfish etc.) The Seven Deadly Sins feature prominently in this part of the weakness.
+(Lacking empathy, overbearing, two-faced, greedy, lying, selfish etc.) The Seven Deadly Sins feature prominently in this part of the shortcoming.

 Like anything, this ‘rule’ of story has developed some tropes.
 As an example: